Google Play Keywords

 In order to increase visibility (discoverability), growth and downloads (which is the ultimate goal of any ASO efforts) it is imperative to optimize an app’s listing in Google Play.

-To highlight the importance of keyword optimization, let’s look at the long description metadata for keyword rankings Google Play.
+To highlight the importance of Google Play keyword optimization, let’s look at the long description metadata for keyword rankings Google Play.
 The App Store doesn’t (reportedly) pull long description keywords, making this key optimization opportunity unique to Android apps.
 With 4,000 characters, it’s advisable to use keywords, phrases, and niche combinations (known in the industry as mid and long-tail keywords that may have a higher conversion value) without engaging in keyword stuffing, the description should be natural.

 Google Play Keywords and ASO